Adoria298/fez/README.md

 ### License

- Flask Messenger is licensed under the GNU GPL v3 license.
+ Fez is licensed under the GNU GPL v3 license.
 For more information, please see [LICENSE](https://github.com/Adoria298/flask-messenger/blob/master/LICENSE).

 ### Acknowledgements